build-on-aws/content/posts/owasp-top-10-defined/03-what-is-an-injection-attack.md

 ![Results of an XSS attack using CURL from the CLI](images/03-what-is-an-injection-attack-02.png)

-Remember, this is just one simple example, however there are several CWE's that involve scripting attacks of other sorts.
+Remember, this is just one simple example, however there are several CWEs that involve scripting attacks of other sorts.
 So how can we prevent attacks like this?
 Let's look at one solution.

 ## Prevention